-The charter and by-laws of Simon Property and certain provisions of the Delaware General Corporation Law may have an anti-takeover effect.
+Our charter and by-laws and certain provisions of the Delaware General Corporation Law may have an anti-takeover effect.
 These provisions may delay, defer or prevent a tender offer or takeover attempt that a stockholder would consider in its best interest.
 This includes an attempt that might result in a premium over the market price for the shares held by stockholders.
 These provisions are expected to discourage certain types of coercive takeover practices and inadequate takeover bids.
-They are also expected to encourage persons seeking to acquire control of Simon Property to negotiate first with its Board of Directors.
+They are also expected to encourage persons seeking to acquire control of us to negotiate first with our Board of Directors.
 We believe that the benefits of these provisions outweigh the potential disadvantages of discouraging takeover proposals because, among other things, negotiation of takeover proposals might result in an improvement of their terms.

 Delaware Anti-Takeover Law.
-Simon Property and SPG Realty are Delaware corporations.
-Both corporations are subject to the provisions of Section 203 of the Delaware General Corporation Law.
+We are a Delaware corporation and are subject to the provisions of Section 203 of the Delaware General Corporation Law.
 In general, Section 203 prohibits a public Delaware corporation from engaging in a "business combination" with an "interested stockholder" for three years after the time at which the person became an interested stockholder unless: